nnhsse202122/Intelligent-Grouping/README.md

 ## Known Issues
 * Genetic Algorithm is not fine-tuned yet, so it may not be perfect or accurate enough to satisfy everything, but it does at least work slightly better than randomization at this point.
 * "Topic" is an option in preferences but does not exist in the actual application yet.
+* Swapping groups on the seating chart is not functional, and the code outlined for saving the swap when it does happen is untested and likely does not work.
 ## Remaining User Stories
 * As a teacher, I want to be able to save student groups so that I can see a history of who everyone has been with and regroup based on past grouping activities arrangements so that they can interact with different members of the class
 * I want to be able to collect not only student preferences but also preferred roles within each group